 Particles exist everywhere, and lubricated components are constantly under attack from them.
-Whether the particles are ingested by poor-quality breathers or dirty oil from a recent top-up, the question remains what can be done to get rid of them.
+Whether the particles are ingested by poor-quality breathers or dirty oil from a recent top-up, the question of what can be done to get rid of them remains.
 The obvious solution is filtration.

 Surface filters simply trap particles on the surface or face of the filter.
 Depth filters allow the oil to flow throughout the body or depth of the filter and trap particles throughout the media.
 Perhaps the most crucial attribute of any filter is the ability to trap and hold dirt.

 Pore density can be described as the number of pores in a section of the filter.
 This is also known as the porosity of the filter.
 As pore size goes down, to maintain a low differential pressure across the media, the pore density must go up to account for the volume of oil in contact with the surface.
 Thus, filter depth and size also affect the dirt-holding capacity.

 Cellulose (Wood Pulp) Filter Media

 Another thing to keep in mind when selecting filters is the material the media is composed of.
-This not only has an effect on the longevity of the filter and its adaptability to its environment but also its dirt-holding capacity.
-Two common types of filter media are cellulose and synthetics.
-Cellulose is comprised of wood) and synthetics.
+This has an effect on the longevity of the filter, its adaptability to its environment, and its dirt-holding capacity.
+Two common types of filter media are cellulose (which is comprised of wood) and synthetics.

-Synthetic fibers are smaller than cellulose fibers, so they can be packed tighter together, creating more pores in which to trap and hold particles.
-Synthetic fibers also perform better in the harsh environments that tend to destroy cellulose filters.
+Synthetic fibers are smaller than cellulose fibers, so they can be packed tightly together, creating more pores in which to trap and hold particles.
+Synthetic fibers also perform better in harsh environments that tend to destroy cellulose filters.

 Fiberglass Filter Media

-In examining the technical sheets of filters, you may have seen a value for the dirt-holding capacity.
+You may also have seen a value for the dirt-holding capacity.
 This value is obtained through a test known as ISO 16889 or the multi-pass test.
 In this standard test, a filter is put into a circuit that is filled with oil.
-The oil circulates through the filter.
-A set amount of sized particles is then released into the oil to test the filter’s ability to capture them.
+The oil circulates through the filter, then a set amount of sized particles is released into the oil to test the filter’s ability to capture them.

 Keep these things in mind when selecting the next filter to clean your oil and protect your expensive machinery.
 Check the filter’s beta rating and pore size.
 Obviously, there is a big difference between a 40-micron filter and a 3-micron filter when you are talking about the size of particles allowed downstream.

 Fiberglass vs. Cellulose

 If they balk at the idea of providing the test results, there are labs across the country that can run the ISO 16889 test on the filter to give you the results.
-This is more expensive for the end user, but it offers the peace of mind that you have the right filters for your applications.
+This is more expensive for the end-user, but it offers the peace of mind that you have the right filters for your applications.

 Selecting the proper filter with a high dirt-holding capacity is only half the battle.
 You also must ensure these filters are put into use the right way.
-Filters can be expensive, so naturally you want to prolong the life of the filter to cut down on the costs associated with changing them.
+Filters can be expensive, so naturally, you want to prolong the life of the filter to cut down on the costs associated with changing them.

 Double the size of the filter and you can triple the service life (dirt-holding capacity).
 Reference Pall Corporation

-One of the easiest ways to prolong the filter change-out interval is by simply oversizing the filter.
+One of the easiest ways to prolong the filter change-out interval is by oversizing the filter.
 As you can see in the chart above, by doubling the surface area of a filter, you can expect three times the life from it.

-There are different methods to oversizing filters.
+There are different methods of oversizing filters.
 The most obvious is by increasing the physical size of the filters you are using.
 This is somewhat costly, as equipment modification is required to fit a larger filter in the lines.
 For some equipment where space is limited, this may not even be feasible.
 That is when you should start looking at putting filters in parallel.